FelipeMassa/libtsl2/README.md

 introduces isn't important.

 It should be noted that this lab had issues with the DAQ box returning garbage values after roughly two minutes of use.
-Reasons for this are still being troubleshooted.
+It is believed that this may be solved by grounding at least one of the thermocouples with the "AI_GND" plug on the NI DAQ box, but, as this theory was put forth *after* the labs were completed, this has not yet been proven.

 #### /temp_rods.pdf :
 This is a print-out of the associated VI.